amirongit/notecode/algebra1FullCourse.md

 simplifying results of special products can be done through reversing them.<br>
 if the product of two values is equal to `0` one of them is equal to `0`.<br>
 overall form of quadratic equations or inequations is `ax^2 + bx + c <=> 0` where `a != 0`.<br>
-trinomials in the form of quadratic equations can be manipulated through unfoil method:
+trinomials in the form of quadratic equations can be manipulated through unfoil method
 1. common factors are factored out
 2. two integers whos product is equal to `a * c` & their sum is equal to `b` are found
     - if no such integers are found the trinomial is prime